IKRunner/Java-OCaml-Projects/README.md

 <img src="Images/gui.png" width="400">

 Code is designed to run in Codio environment.
-Contact me for additional dependencies
+Contact me for details